[WHITE PAPER] BEYOND LEGACY CARE MODELS: SAFE MEDICAL AI FOR PAYERSDOWNLOAD nOW

 • Audit-ready documentation: Counsel’s traceable chain of evidence includes actions, inputs, and reasonings from each patient interaction.
 This digital paper trail maintains defensibility in case of legal allegations or external audits.

-• Tight security practices: End-to-End Encryption scrambles data sent between your patients and your AI platform.
+• Tight security practices: End-to-end encryption scrambles data sent between your member population and platform.
 Even if malicious actors are able to intercept it, they won’t be able to make sense of it without the proper key.
-Other security measures, like Role-Based Access Controls and secure messaging, ensure patient data remains within privileged parties, and every interaction is with an approved representative.
+Other security measures, like secure messaging, ensure patient data remains within privileged parties.

 • Physician oversight: With clinical supervision available for every interaction, patients can rest assured that the diagnoses and care plans they receive are based on accurate, trustworthy medical advice.

-• Continuous monitoring: Counsel routinely asks our physicians and partners how to improve and further align the platform with medical best practices.
+• Continuous monitoring: Counsel routinely incorporates feedback from in-house physicians and partners to further align the platform with medical best practices.
 Similarly, Counsel keeps an eye on advancements in AI security and hacking techniques to ensure the latest, most robust protocols are in place.

-These safeguards enable healthcare organizations to scale their operations to meet patient demands, regardless of their size.
+These safeguards enable healthcare organizations to safely scale access and meet the needs of diverse patient populations.

 Leverage AI responsibly and with confidence